Introduction#

 Famous Recent Examples of Scientific Machine Learning#

-With scientific machine learning becoming an ever larger mainstay at machine learning conferences, and ever more venues and research centres at the intersection of machine learning and the natural sciences / engineering appearing there exist ever more impressive examples of algorithms which connect the very best of machine learning with deep scientific insight into the respective underlying problem to advance the field.
+With scientific machine learning becoming an ever more prominent mainstay at machine learning conferences, and ever more venues and research centers at the intersection of machine learning and the natural sciences/engineering appearing there exist ever more impressive examples of algorithms that connect the very best of machine learning with deep scientific insight into the respective underlying problem to advance the field.

-Below are a few prime examples of recent flagship algorithms in scientific machine learning, of which every single one of them personifies the very best algorithmic approaches we have available to us today.
+Below are a few prime examples of recent flagship algorithms in scientific machine learning, every single one of which personifies the very best algorithmic approaches we have available to us today.

 AlphaFold - predicts 3D protein structure given its sequence:#